Mali entry requirements for Iraq passport holders

 Frequently asked questions

-No. There is no visa on arrival for Iraqi nationals.
+No. Iraqi passport holders are not eligible for visa on arrival in Mali.
 You must obtain a visa from a Malian embassy or consulate before you travel.

-Yes, a yellow fever vaccination certificate is required for entry.
-Make sure you get the vaccine at least 10 days before travel and carry the certificate with your passport.
+Yes.
+A yellow fever vaccination certificate is mandatory for entry into Mali.
+Get vaccinated at least 10 days before arrival and carry the certificate with your passport — you'll need to show it at immigration.

 Official sources